 Select range to see available finishes

 Plantation shutters are the perfect addition for any window.
-The incredibly versatility of plantation shutters allow for complete control of the privacy and lighting of your room, while also providing energy use and sound reduction through insulation.
+The incredibly versatility of plantation shutters allows for complete control of the privacy and lighting of your room, while also providing energy use and sound reduction through insulation.
 Some homes have large expanses of windows, from ‘folding glass walls’ down to a simple set of French doors.
 Many homes in the UK are fitted with French doors, especially suburban homes with a garden.
-It can at first appear to be a difficulty to install plantation shutters to French doors, however there are many methods to ensure that this is achievable.
+It can at first appear to be difficult to install plantation shutters to French doors, however there are many methods to ensure that this is achievable.

 The obstacle to overcome when attaching window shutters to external French doors is that the wide expanse and the requirements to use the doorway mean that the width of the panels away from their anchoring points is notably further than that of a normal window shutter.
 The most common method of attaching plantation shutters to French doors is simply making the panels a lesser width.
 By lessening the width of the panels, it puts less stress on the hinges which avoids shutters dropping over time.
 However, a favoured method by many is to create the shutters on a track system.

 Using a track system for your plantation shutters can change the method in which they are operated.
-Instead of freely swinging to concertina shut, the shutters are attached to metal rails.
-Either at the top of the shutter, the bottom of the shutter or in some cases both.
+Instead of freely swinging to concertina shut, the shutters are attached to metal rails, either at the top of the shutter, the bottom of the shutter or in some cases both.
 This is achieved by attaching a small metal risen disk on to the top of the shutter panel, this then locks in to a clasping metal rail holding the shutters in perfect position.
 This is essential for shutters over a certain width to ensure they function properly and do not drag.

 Shutterly Fabulous provide two different variations of tracked shutters for your French doors or wide windows.
 The first option of tracked plantation shutter, is bifold tracked shutters.
 These shutters, as previously mentioned, work in the same way as a normal shutter, they are hinged and concertina together to fully open and close.
 Of course the slats in these must be closed before they can concertina away to ensure the panels lay flat against each other.
 These shutters are connected by certain points at the top or top and bottom of the shutter along a rail, so they smoothly hold position as they fold.
 This tends to be the more commonly used form of tracked shutter.